Ashton-Sidhu/sysmon-extract/README.md

 *Sysmon Events to extract:* -e 1 -e 2

-*Column in the dataset that describes the log source (Sysmon, Microsoft Security, Microsoft Audit, etc.):* -c log_name
+*Column in the dataset that describes the log source (Sysmon, Microsoft Security, Microsoft Audit, etc.):* -lc log_name

 *Column in the dataset that contains the nested sysmon data (often event_data):* -ec event_data